 Identified Barrier Not all employees who may engage in procurement are aware of the importance of accessibility in the procurement process.

 Moreover, TekSavvy typically engages in informal procurement processes, which means that accessibility considerations of a product or service may not be identified at the outset of the process.
-Policies and Action(s) from our Plan Next steps: 1.
-Update TekSavvy's internal contract request templates to ensure the procurement individual has considered accessibility

-- requirements of the products or services, if applicable. - 2.
-Develop an accessibility policy for procurement that: - a.
-Identifies potential barriers to persons with disabilities looking to participate in procurement processes; and - b.
-Explains how accessibility considerations of a product or service should be identified at the procurement stage.
+Policies and Action(s) from our Plan Next steps: Update TekSavvy's internal contract request templates to ensure the procurement individual has considered accessibility requirements of the products or services, if applicable.
+Develop an accessibility policy for procurement that: the procurement stage.
+Progress TekSavvy has developed a policy to identify accessibility considerations of any product or service at the time of service and to ensure that these are considered when choosing a vendor.